drreynolds/smuhpc-workshop/source/session_1.rst

 .. code-block:: bash

-   backups: No such file or directory
+   /bin/ls: cannot access backups: No such file or directory

 The reason is, ``backups`` is not in your current working directory.
 To use a command on a file (or directory) not in the